UC-OSPO-Network/ospo-survey-analysis/README.md

 To run the analysis, please download the data from Dryad and place it wherever you like (the `data/` directory would be a reasonable location).

-Note that the following data files are not in Dryad: intermediate files that can be regenerated from this code, files containing personally identifiable information, or files containing the same information that is already in the supplmentary materials of the paper.

 You will need to hard-code two paths for these scripts to work: DATA_PATH and FIGURE_PATH.
 The scripts will look for "raw" data in the DATA_PATH location, and